Farrer Hall (Monash University): History

+Operating structure

-The hall comprises two separate three-storey buildings, "Commons" and "Lords", containing a main common room, several kitchens open to use by individuals or small groups, study centre, social room, poolroom, music and TV rooms and a secure bicycle enclosure.
+The hall contains a main common room, several kitchens open to use by individuals or small groups, study centre, social room, poolroom, music and TV rooms and a secure bicycle enclosure.
 Each floor of each building, along with bathroom and laundry, has a small lounge with facilities for self-catering.
-In "Commons", one room and a bathroom have been modified for the use of residents with a physical disability.
+In 'Commons', one room and a bathroom have been modified for the use of residents with a physical disability.
 Most of Farrer's facilities and activities are coordinated by the Resident Advisors and students.
 In the general life of the Hall, especially the social life, a leading role is played by the elected executive committee of the Farrer Hall Society, of which all residents are members.
 There is also a Floor Representatives' group comprising one student from each floor, and this group meets approximately twice a semester with the College Head and Deputy College Head to discuss the needs of students in the Hall.
+Farrer Hall residents can dine daily – lunch and dinner – in the adjoining Halls Cafe.